kjosib/sophie/sophie/Sophie.md

 * All-upper-case represents a KEYWORD, which by the way has no semantic value.
 * Punctuation in `'` quotes `'` are terminals which also have no semantic value.
 * Things like `:foo` refer to parse actions, defined elsewhere.
+You can ignore them.
 * Production rules without a parse action either are renaming rules or else create tuples.
 * Something like `optional(foo)` means a reference to the `optional` macro.
 These are defined later on in this file.
+* You occasionally see a dot before a symbol, as in `.NIL`.
+You can ignore these dots.

 ```
 start -> optional(exports) optional(imports) optional(types) optional(functions) optional(main) END '.' :Module